Understanding Cyber Threat Intelligence

 - Reducing Risk: Helping organizations understand their specific threat landscape and prioritize resources to mitigate the most relevant risks.

 - Strategic Planning: Aiding in long-term security planning by identifying emerging threats and trends.
-For example, understanding future attack vectors can inform technology investments and security architecture design, much like how FinTech companies assess future market trends.

 Why is CTI Important?